TobiasPSP/Esp8266/Power/Buck_and_Boost/readme.md

 In the past, voltage was *transformed* to different levels by use of transformers.
 They used two separate coils with different numbers of windings to increase or decrease voltage through magnetic fields.

-Aside from the fact that transformers are heavy and expensive, they also only work with AC (not DC) and are inflexible.
-You cannot simply change the output voltage.
+Aside from the fact that transformers are heavy and expensive, they also only work with AC (not DC) because they need magnetic fields, and are inflexible.
+You cannot simply change the output voltage without changing the number of windings in the coil.

 Electronic switching power supplies go a different route and increase or decrease voltage by use of high-frequency switching.
 To increase voltage, for example, capacitors are used to charge up in one cycle, then submit their energy.
-If this is done in high frequency, the voltage can be increased almost arbitrarily.
+If this is done in high frequency, the voltage can be increased almost arbitrarily (at the expense of current which is lowered).
+Switching power supplies work with **DC** only.

 Switching power supplies have a number of advantages:

-* **Flexible**: they can increase or decrease voltage
+* **Flexible**: they can increase or decrease voltage, and you can adjust the voltaqge using a simple resistor (or potentiometer)
-* **Cheap**: since they just need a couple of discrete components and a IC, they are cheap to manufacture, small and light-weight.
+* **Cheap**: since they just need a couple of discrete components and an IC (the regulator), they are cheap to manufacture, small and light-weight.
 * **Current Control**: in addition to voltage regulation, they *can* (not all do) also limit *current* to a maximum.
 This is called *constant current* (**CC**, versus *constant-voltage* **CV**) and is achieved by increasing the voltage until the specified current is drawn.

 ## Buck-Converters